-Sometime in the eighties I noticed a shift in the focus of television sitcoms – the humorous situation was gradually being replaced by humorous banter.
+Sometime in the eighties I noticed a shift in the focus of television sitcoms–the humorous situation was gradually being replaced by humorous banter.
 Witty retorts were more important than amusing events.
 In fact, often the events would be minimal.
-The entire plot may have been based solely on the a character’s illusions or misgivings and actually struck a painful nerve.
-But the audiences continued to laughed as the actors cut each other down a notch with witty reposts; meanwhile garnering quotes with which to arm themselves.
+The entire plot may have been based solely on the character’s illusions, often nothing happened but clever conversations.
+Sometime the events in comedies actually struck a painful nerve.
+But, the audiences continued to laugh as the actors cut each other down a notch with witty retorts.

 This is not the first time that ‘witty’ words have been prized over plot.
-Oscar Wilde, a 19th century Irish writer and poet wrote one novel and had one play that was a major success.
-But he is mainly known for his epigrams, wry observations about life, such as one in an article in the New York Tribune.
+Oscar Wilde, a 19th century Irish writer and poet wrote many poems, essays, short stories and plays.
+However, other than the fame achieved through his one novel The Picture of Dorian Gray, and his hit play, The Importance of Being Ernest, Wilde is mainly known for his epigrams, wry observations about life.
+An example of his wit is found in an article in the New York Tribune.